djellemah/clevic/README.txt

 Database framework and Model/View GUI for data capture and editing of tables in a pre-existing relational DBMS.
 Works with Qt and Java Swing.
+Uses SQL to do sorting and filtering wherever possible.

+Based on the idea of a Field, which contains information to display a db field in a UI of some kind.
+This includes display formatting, edit formatting, edit parsing, sets of values for eg foreign keys.
+And lots more.

-Using Sequel means Clevic supports Postgresql, Mysql and so on.
+Using Sequel means Clevic works with Postgresql, Mysql and so on.
 It's been tested with Postgres and sqlite.

 Using Qt and Swing means it runs on Linux, Windows and OSX.
 The Qt